Video rental shop: In popular culture

 The impact of video rental stores on popular culture is attested to by filmmakers' use of video stores as a setting for a number of films from the 1980s to the 2000s.
 Examples include Be Kind Rewind (2008), in which Jack Black and Mos Def play rental store staff in a shop scheduled for demolition; Clerks (1994), which depicts a day in the life of two bored, annoyed clerks, one that works in a video store; Speaking Parts (1989), a film directed by Atom Egoyan about a video rental store customer whose obsession with a minor actor pushes her to rent every film he has a bit part in; Remote Control (1988), a science fiction film about alien brainwashing scheme that uses a message hidden in a VHS tape, in which Kevin Dillon plays the role of a video store clerk; Air Doll (2009) a Japanese film about a blow-up doll that comes to life and begins working in a video rental store; Bleeder (1999), a Nicolas Winding Refn film in which Mads Mikkelsen plays a lonely video store clerk; and Watching the Detectives (2007), a film in which Cillian Murphy plays a video store clerk who is a film buff who tries to get his customers interested in cinema.
+The 2026 video game Retro Rewind, set in 1990, is a shop simulator in which the player runs a video rental store.

 The decline of chain video stores was later addressed by the documentary film The Last Blockbuster (2020) and the television sitcom Blockbuster (2022), a fictionalized version of the same premise.

 Rental and copyright

 Renting books, optical discs, tapes, and movies is covered by copyright law.
 Copyright owners sometimes put warning notices on the packaging of products such as DVDs to deter copyright infringement such as copying of movies.

 In Canada, movies are protected under the Canadian Copyright Act, so shifting from one format to another (e.g. "ripping" a digital copy of a rental DVD movie) is illegal.
 In 2012, public school teachers were granted some exemptions for the exhibition of films, when the Canadian Parliament passed the Copyright Modernization Act.
 Teachers can show "copyrighted commercially available movies for educational purposes", so long as it is part of a "classroom curriculum related context."

 In the United States, Title 17 of the United States Code indicates that it is "illegal to reproduce a copyrighted work" such as a rented VHS tape or DVD movie.

 In some cases, consumer rights in Europe and the US are significantly broader than those described in copyright warning labels.
-In the U.S., with narrow exceptions for religious and educational purpsoses, a person who shows a rental video outside of a home must pay for an exhibition license.
+In the U.S., with narrow exceptions for religious and educational purposes, a person who shows a rental video outside of a home must pay for an exhibition license.